You want to create a board retreat to engage your members.

 How can you avoid a ho-hum retreat?
 One that leaves your board continuing old behaviors, where nothing changes.
 How can your next retreat meet your goals, engage your members, and leave your nonprofit stronger?

-We’ve frequently asked about conducting board retreats.
-Good news.
-Here are answers to the top questions you ask.
+We’ve frequently asked about the hows and why of conducting board retreats.
+Here are answers to the top questions.
 Use them to make your next board retreat a knockout.

-An event, best held at a nontypical meeting site, for your board to gather and work as a team.
+An event best held at a nontypical meeting site for your board to work as a team.
 Successful retreats can be as short as three hours or as long as a weekend.

-Pressing challenges, such as revenue shortfalls, creating a policy for a new or ongoing issue, or exploring strategies is the why behind most board retreats.
-For instance, you identify one or two nagging problems that the board failed to resolve.
-You plan a retreat to grapple with those topics, and you want your work, organization, and the board to function better because of the retreat.
+You want to solve pressing challenges, such as revenue shortfalls, create a policy for a new issue, or explore strategies.
+For instance, you identify one or two nagging problems.
+You plan a retreat to grapple with those topics.

 When in doubt, book shorter events.

 Clients frequently approach me about facilitating full-day or weekend retreats.
 As we look at their objectives, we often create urgency, achieve more goals, and place fewer burdens on everyone’s time with shorter events.
 Boards that meet too long move from enthused to cranky and make weak decisions.

 Many organizations plan annual retreats.
 A better practice is holding them when you have critical issues to tackle that require several hours of undistracted time and attention.

 Retreats are a lot of work to design and execute well.
 You can save staff time by having fewer of them.
 Moreover, they require members to forgo other activities, often family time.
 Requiring attendance at an annual retreat will usually reduce your ability to recruit and retain members.
 Avoid holding a retreat to check it off a to-do list.